Register here: https://forms.gle/2JEoBto533ZowHwu8

 Hosted by Yalies4Palestine, and co-sponsored by the Yale Women’s Center and the Center for the Study of Race, Indigeneity, and Transnational Migration,.

-Co-sponsored by The Yale Politic
+Co-sponsored by Yale College Democrats and The Politic

 For more than a quarter-century, the world economy has been propelled by a familiar version of globalization centered on the factories of China and cheap container shipping to carry goods around the planet.
 But that model has been shaken by a series of profound shocks – a trade war between the US and China, now evolving into broader hostilities; a global pandemic and its attendant disruption of industry and shipping, along with an upsurge in nationalism; deepening alarm over climate change.
 The seminar will explore how these shifts have altered the world economy and the global supply chain, yielding a new form of globalization increasingly focused on regional hubs of trade and transportation.